 In many cases, mental illness can negatively impact an individual’s life, as well as the lives of those with whom he or she interacts.
 It may make daily tasks, relationships and normal functioning difficult or even impossible.
-When signs and symptoms appear, it is important to reach out for help, as therapy and/or medications can be a pathway to wellness for many people.
+When signs and symptoms appear, it is important to reach out for help, as therapy, mental health treatment and/or medications can be a pathway to wellness for many people.
 Interested in what causes mental illness and whether or not it can be prevented?
 Read on for more information.

 What Causes Mental Health Illness?

-While the exact cause of mental illness is not completely understood and can be extremely difficult to pin down, there are some factors that may play a role in whether or not someone develops a mental health condition.
+While the exact cause of mental illness is not completely understood and can be extremely difficult to pin down, there are some factors that may play a role in whether or not someone develops a mental illness condition.
 Keep in mind that everyone is different and may not develop mental illness even if they have the following risk factors.

 Everyone has neurotransmitters which are chemicals in the brain that are responsible for carrying messages to the body and within the brain.
 An imbalance in these chemicals can reduce the function of the brain and may be the cause of some mental conditions.
 For example, people with depression may be lacking one or more of the following three neurotransmitters: dopamine, norepinephrine or serotonin.
 Medications that can treat depression often work by rebalancing these chemicals in the brain, often by supplementing a synthetic version.

 Babies in the womb who are exposed to toxins, drugs, alcohol or other environmental stressors may be at an increased risk of developing mental illness.
-If a baby’s brain development is disrupted by one or more of the previously mentioned substances or even a loss of oxygen, it may prevent normal brain development and lead to mental health issues down the road.
+If a baby’s brain development is disrupted by one or more of the previously mentioned substances or even a loss of oxygen, it may prevent normal brain development and lead to mental illness issues down the road.

-Drugs and alcohol are known to cause plenty of issues for users, but long-term dependency can cause the development of mental health disorders.
-For example, long-term abuse has been shown to cause depression, paranoia and anxiety in some people.
+Drugs and alcohol are known to cause plenty of issues for users, but long-term dependency can cause the development of mental illness disorders.
+For example, long-term abuse has been shown to cause depression, paranoia and anxiety disorder in some people.
 Someone who is already at risk for mental illness, perhaps due to family history, may find that a condition is triggered by substance abuse.

 The relationship between a traumatic brain injury (TBI) and mental illness is very complex, but there is sometimes a connection.
 When someone experiences a TBI, he or she may suffer from debilitating symptoms that follow, including dizziness, pain and changes in mood.
-There may also be a development of depression, anxiety or post-traumatic stress disorder (PTSD), though that may be caused by emotions related to the experience itself or the loss of lifestyle rather than the injury to the brain.
+There may also be a development of depression, anxiety disorder or post-traumatic stress disorder (PTSD), though that may be caused by emotions related to the experience itself or the loss of lifestyle rather than the injury to the brain.

 Unfortunately, things that occurred when someone was a child may have an impact later in life, even if he or she is away from that stressful environment.
-Childhood physical, emotional or sexual abuse has been linked to mental illness and may play a role in whether or not a disorder develops later on.
+Childhood physical, emotional or sexual abuse has been linked to mental illness and may play a role in whether or not a mental disorder develops later on.

 Can Mental Health Illness Be Prevented?

-In order to stop mental illness before it starts, primary prevention is key.
-This method focuses on raising awareness and promoting good mental health for the entire community.
+In order to stop serious mental illness before it starts, primary prevention is key.
+This method focuses on raising awareness and promoting good mental illness for the entire community.
 For example, schools that implement mental wellness education teach early on how important it is to take care of all aspects of an individual’s well-being.
 Other examples may include suicide prevention education, anti-stigma campaigns or self-care training.
-The hope is that primary prevention can help those who are already at risk reach out before mental illness becomes a bigger concern in their lives.
+The hope is that primary prevention can help those who are already at risk reach out before serious mental illness becomes a bigger concern in their lives.

-Those who are at a higher risk for developing mental health conditions need support and that comes in the form of secondary prevention.
+Those who are at a higher risk for developing serious mental illness conditions need support and that comes in the form of secondary prevention.
 They may have been born into circumstances that place them at a higher risk or they may have had life experiences that could lead in that direction.
-For example, supporting those in the LGBTQ+ community may prevent those individuals from feeling alone or isolated, which could lead to mental illness.
+For example, supporting those in the LGBTQ+ community may prevent those individuals from feeling alone or isolated, which could lead to serious mental illness.

-If someone has already experienced mental illness, all hope is not loss for future prevention.
+If someone has already experienced serious mental illness, all hope is not loss for future prevention.
 This method is designed to help mentally ill individuals maintain mental well-being and enjoy quality of life, even when dealing with chronic conditions.
 This typically involves assistance with alleviating symptoms, improving overall wellness and reducing recurrence of crisis situations, when possible.

 Mental Wellness Tips

 For most people, preventing mental illness means improving and maintaining overall wellness through healthy lifestyle decisions.
-This may not always be enough to completely avoid mental health issues, especially if there are already several risk factors at play, but it can be a good way to put preventative measures in place that can be accessed, no matter one’s mental state.
+This may not always be enough to completely avoid mental illness issues, especially if there are already several risk factors at play, but it can be a good way to put preventative measures in place that can be accessed, no matter one’s mental state.

 - Talk to someone.
 If possible, find a therapist who you feel comfortable working with.
 This can provide you with the support you need to feel less alone.